oppia/oppia-web-developer-docs/Get-help.md

 ### Email

-We have several mailing lists in the form of Google Groups that you can join, but please note that these are less active than GitHub Discussions:
+We have a low-volume announcement Google Groups mailing list that you can subscribe to:

 * [oppia-announce](https://groups.google.com/forum/#!forum/oppia-announce) is for announcements of new releases or blog posts.
 It's not for asking questions though.
-* [oppia-dev](https://groups.google.com/forum/#!forum/oppia-dev) is the main mailing list for communication between developers and for technical questions.
-You can post to it even if you're not a member of the group.
-This is where you can ask questions, solicit feedback, or make developer-specific announcements (e.g. a temporary GitHub outage).

-You can also email your mentor with any questions.
-If you don't have a mentor, complete the steps on the [[wiki page for contributing code to Oppia|Contributing-code-to-Oppia]] and we'll try to assign you.
+Please note that this list is mainly for announcements.
+If you have technical questions, please ask them on [GitHub Discussions](https://github.com/oppia/oppia/discussions) instead.

 ## How to Ask Good Questions

 At Oppia we don’t care how silly your question is!
 Just ensure your question is clear, and provide us with enough information to help us resolve it faster.

 ### General guidelines to follow

 * __Be clear and concise__: Clearly articulate your question to avoid confusion and allow others to understand it easily.
 * __Provide context__: If applicable, provide relevant background information to help others understand your question and situation.